 speaker

 Gary Mayer

-time.
 Great, great.
 Glad to hear.
-I also did want to ask about the quality build product line and reference that very briefly in the call as well.
-Just curious, the traction that you are seeing with that product line, how is that relative to your expectations?
+I also did want to ask about the Qualityville product line.
+You referenced that very briefly in the call as well.
+Just was curious, the traction that you are seeing with that product line, How is that relative to your expectations?

 speaker

-It's well, we have high expectations.
+Well, we have high expectations.
 I'll start there.
-So the answering relative, every time I get results of how we're doing, my expectations grow.
-But I mean, we're growing that, you know, we've had over 40 percent growth rates in that product line and in that product branding name.
+So answering relative, every time I get results of how we're doing, my expectations grow.
+But I mean, we're growing that.
+We've had over 40% growth rates in that product line and in that product branding name.
 And it's becoming a nationally recognized brand.
 And I'm extremely excited about how that's unfolding.
-We're we're adding many new customers to that, to the break line under quality built name.
-And we're just getting more and more demand for quality built.
-And so that brand value and that brand equity, you know, we're excited about that.
-The other side of that is there's no there's no factory cost.
-There's no supply supply chain cost on launching and growing that business.
+We are adding many new customers to the break line under our Quality Built name.
+And we're just getting more and more demand for Quality Built.
+And so that brand value and that brand equity, we're excited about that.
+The other side of that is there's no factory cost.
+There's no supply chain cost on launching and growing that business.
 So that's also encouraging to us.

+speaker